port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/custom-crds.md

 # Custom CRDs

-In addition to builtin Kubernetes API resources, it is possible to use Port's Kubernetes exporter to export and map [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) from your Kubernetes cluster.
+In addition to built-in Kubernetes API resources, it is possible to use Port's Kubernetes exporter to export and map [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) from your Kubernetes cluster.

 We created several pre-built Port K8s [exporter templates](./templates/), which use CRD exporting, for a quick start when using common 3rd party k8s tools.